s-leroux/fin/README.md

 \end{align}
 ```

-Once do, we are ready to write the code:
+We are now ready to write the code:

 ```
 from fin.model.complexmodel import ComplexModel